Radio Rookies: Gentrification, Housing and the Meaning of Home

 A series I developed, reported, produced and promoted for Radio Rookies as the senior producer of WNYC’s community partnerships desk.

-I developed the theme and spearheaded the recruitment process to find young storytellers ready to dive into these issues.
-I knew we needed to touch on gentrification and look into NYCHA, New York’s public housing authority.
-Lastly, I decided to round out the series with a story that explored more abstract themes — what does home mean as a child of immigrants whose never stepped foot in their family’s homeland?
+After developing the theme, I spearheaded the recruitment process to find young storytellers ready to dive into these issues.
+I knew we needed to touch on gentrification and public housing and I decided to round out the series with a story that explored more abstract themes — what does home mean as a child of immigrants who’s never stepped foot in their family’s homeland?

-Over several months, I worked one-on-one with teen participants to report, structure and script these stories, which give listeners fresh new perspectives on issues that appear in the news often.
+Over several months, I worked one-on-one with teen participants to report, structure and script these stories, which give listeners fresh new perspectives on issues that are often in the news.
 I managed the entire workflow, staying on top of deadlines, coordinating with editors and audio engineers and voice coaching youth during their recording sessions.
-I also wrote web copy, headlines and social media posts for each story.
+I also produced original photography and wrote all web copy and social media posts for each story.

 The series aired on WNYC’s Morning Edition and All Things Considered.
 I further expanded the reach of the work by pitching interview segments with the storytellers to The Brian Lehrer Show.
-I secured three segments, one for each storyteller, and joined them live on the air on three consecutive days.
+I secured separate segments for each storyteller and joined them live on the air on three consecutive days.
 I also pitched and produced a 40-minute expanded version of our NYCHA story for NPR’s Code Switch podcast.
-Lastly, I pitched a shorter version of our “meaning of home” story to WBUR and NPR’s Here & Now.
+Lastly, I pitched a shorter version of our “meaning of home” story to Here & Now from WBUR and NPR.
 That piece aired nationally two years in a row.

 A first-generation Tibetan in Queens finds her way home